MoFEM/mofem-cephas/mofem/doc/markdown/developent_rules.md

 }
 ```

-- Prefect operator is dimension, and element type agnostic.
+- The perfect operator is dimension and element type agnostic.
-- Push operators in factory function, or lambda function if ad hoc solution.
+- Push operators in a factory function or a lambda function if an ad hoc solution
 - Push operator by operator defined in "cpp" file.
 Hide implementation.

 hpp file: